Can You Take out a Home Equity Loan if You Have Bad Credit?

 - Can I pay for this some other way?
 One of the building blocks of responsible personal finance is starting (and maintaining) a well-stocked emergency fund.
 Maybe, instead of borrowing money, you can dip into that fund and save yourself all the money you’d be putting towards fees and interest!

 - What’s the best deal I can find?
 Don’t just apply for the first home equity loan you see.
 Do your research.
 Ask for quotes and gather offers from all the different lenders you can find.
-Find reviews of them and check out their BBB pages to see how other customers have liked dealing with them.
-Basically, find the best loan—and lender—that you can.
+Find reviews of them and check out their Better Business Bureau pages to see how other customers have liked dealing with them.
+Basically, find the best loan—and lender—you can.

 - What can I do to improve my application?
 Go to www.AnnualCreditReport.com and request a free copy of your credit report from one of the three major credit bureaus.
 Read your report to see why your credit is bad and what you can do to improve it.
 And take a look at the rest of your financials, as well, to see where you can do better.
 The more attractive you seem to a lender, the more you’ll be able to borrow, and the less you’ll have to pay.

-Walking around with a bad credit score will completely shut you out from a lot of traditional loans, but not from a home equity loan or line of credit.
+Walking around with a bad credit score may shut you out from a lot of traditional loans, but might not from a home equity loan or line of credit.
 The question you should be asking yourself isn’t whether you can get the loan, but whether you should.